cloudflare/cloudflare-docs/products/pages/src/content/tutorials/add-a-react-form-with-formspree/index.md

 # Add a React Form with Formspree

 Almost every React website needs a form to collect user data.
-[Formspree](https://formspree.io/) is a backend service that handles form processing and storage, allowing developers to include forms on their website without writing server-side code or functions.
+[Formspree](https://formspree.io/) is a back-end service that handles form processing and storage, allowing developers to include forms on their website without writing server-side code or functions.

-In this tutorial, you will create a `<form>` component using React and add it to a “single page app” built with `create-react-app`.
-Though we’re using CRA, the concepts will apply to any React framework including Next.js, Gatsby, and more.
-You'll use Formspree to collect the submitted data, and send out email notifications when new submissions arrive, without requiring any server-side coding.
+In this tutorial, you will create a `<form>` component using React and add it to a single page application built with `create-react-app`.
+Though you are using `create-react-app` (CRA), the concepts will apply to any React framework including Next.js, Gatsby, and more.
+You will use Formspree to collect the submitted data and send out email notifications when new submissions arrive, without requiring any server-side coding.

-We’ll deploy our site to Cloudflare Pages.
+You will deploy your site to Cloudflare Pages.
 Refer to the [Get started guide](/get-started) guide to familiarize yourself with the platform.

 ## Setup